-- The trains will pass through heavily populated urban area.
-The noise and vibration is an important criteria from public acceptance view point.
-The source of noise are aerodynamics noise generated from equipment like Blower, Compressor, air conditioner, door, Inverter etc. - Traction motor in running train.
-The noise due to rubber wheel and beam is expected to be very low.
-For elimination and reduction of noise following feature are incorporated. - Provision of skirt throughout the car encapsulating complete under frame. - Provision of anti drumming floor and noise absorption material. - Low noising air conditioner. - Mounting of under frame equipments on anti-vibration pad - Smooth and gradual control of door. - Provision of sound absorbing material in the supply duct and return grill of air conditioner. - Sealing design to reduce the aspiration of noise through the gap in the sliding doors and piping holes.
+The trains will pass through heavily populated urban area.
+The noise and vibration is an important criterion from public acceptance view point.
+The source of noise is aerodynamics noise generated from equipment like Blower, Compressor, air conditioner, door, Inverter etc.

+- Maglev vehicles make no wheel or engine noise and very little wind noise at speeds suitable for urban transportation. - Provision of skirt throughout the car encapsulating complete under frame. - Provision of anti drumming floor and noise absorption material. - Low noising air conditioner. - Mounting of under frame equipments on anti-vibration pad - Smooth and gradual control of door.

+• Provision of sound absorbing material in the supply duct and return grill of air conditioner.

+• Sealing design to reduce the aspiration of noise through the gap in the sliding doors and piping holes.
 The lower vibration level should be achieved with the provision of suitable secondary suspension.